Tuesday, November 14, 2017

 59. Seven Seas of Rhye

 This was Queen's first hit in England, another fantasy diddy by Freddie Mercury and Brian May, (the latter uncredited).
-I have to admit to rarely listening to either the instrumental "Seven Seas of Rhye" that closes the debut album or the full version that does so on Queen II.
-This is because the 1991 CD bonus remix, (most of which were pointless sans Rick Rubin's "We Will Rock You" which turned the final lick of May's guitar solo into a riff that the rest of the band then jammed on), has always been my most preferred since I initially heard it.
+I have to admit that I rarely listen to either the instrumental "Seven Seas of Rhye" that closes the debut album or the full version that does so on Queen II.
+This is because the 1991 CD bonus dance remix, (most of which were pointless sans Rick Rubin's "We Will Rock You" which turned the final lick of May's guitar solo into a riff that the rest of the band then jammed on), has always been my most preferred since I initially heard it.

 58. Breakthru

 With a wealth of material recorded for The Miracle, (often sections of ideas rather than full songs), Queen chose to add most of Freddie's brief "A New Life Is Born" to Roger's more complete "Breakthru" to basically kill two birds with one stone.
 As the band's drummer, naturally Taylor's compositions tended to be more on the driving side.
-Case in point is "Breakthru's " hooky keyboard riff and to a lesser extent the music video that featured the band on top of a moving steam train.
+Case in point is the propelling "Breakthru", which has a hooky keyboard riff and a music video that featured the band on top of a moving steam train.

 57. Save Me